 Like any epoxy, you mix different ratios together to get a highly stinky concoction and you have a small time window to work quickly.
 Slap it on leaving some extra to sand down, and let it cure about 20 minutes.
-There were plenty of other blemishes that required the wood filler.
+However, there are also plenty of other blemishes that require the wood filler.

 Because I’m after a farmhouse chic look with layers and time-worn appeal.
-I start out by applying a base coat of DecoArt Chalky Finish paint in Vintageusing the 2″ angled brush.
-I really enjoy the ergonomic design of these brush handles because it makes the strain on my wrist nonexistent, and the angled tip is perfect for getting in the nooks and crannies.
+I start out by applying a base coat of DecoArt Chalky Finish paint in Vintage.

 It was missing casters, so I dove into my ginormous caster stash and plugged some in.

 Likewise, the distressing helps to create that time-worn look we’re after and really brings out the details of the dresser.

 And you know I love playing with my vignettes.
 Love me some #trashure! (see what I’m talking about HERE).